jamestejada/weekend/README.md

 - Automatic file downloads
     - Based on modified date as well as episode number
-    - Satellite files are downloaded as well renaming of files based on air date.
+    - Satellite files are downloaded as well
+- Renaming of files based on air date.
 - Automatic renames files with the correct names based on air date
 - Automatic processing of files
     - Normalization to industry standard (-24 LUFs)